Titan-C/titan-c.github.io/_drafts/u2f.md

 authentication with key.
 That's why you need to have all your users listed in the file `/etc/u2f_maps`. `cue` writes a reminder that you shall press the button on your key to log in.
-Otherwise you migth be wating a long time before you remember yourself.
+Otherwise you migth be waiting a long time before you remember it yourself.
 If the key is not pluged then there is no reminder message, your login just fails.

 Now I also see the convenience of having the user register their key